austindrichards/tbadead/README.md

-# tbadead
+# Trump But About The Dead Twitter Bot
-Trump But About the Dead Twitter Bot
+Inspired by @TBASharks on Twitter